Darkle/pipenv-win-batch-scripts/readme.md

 Instructions:

 1. Download the pvshell.cmd file and put it anywhere you like.
-2. Then add the pvshell.cmd location to you path (you may need to restart your computer).
+2. Then add the pvshell.cmd folder location to your path (you may need to restart your computer after).
 2. When in your python project folder, run `pvshell` and it will prepend your current prompt with `(pipenv shell)` and run pipenv shell internally.
 3. Use `exit` like normal to exit pipenv shell.
 Your prompt will change back to what it was before.